evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-3.md

 He looks alarmed, and he's carrying what looks to be a packed suitcase.

 PROFESSOR BIRCHWELL
-Thank, thank god you're all, you all made it out...
+Thank, thank god you're all, you've all made it out...

+The PROFESSOR's voice is cold and toneless, as if it were drained of all emotion.

 STUDENTS
 What's going on?

 PROFESSOR BIRCHWELL
-It's, I don't...
-I don't know!
 A fire must have started when someone was working late, or, early... early morning...